drselump14/sops_config_provider/README.md

 # SopsConfigProvider

-Decrypt and load secrets from sops file to your application config.
+Decrypt secrets from sops file and set the config to your application on runtime.

 ## Installation